sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 - How to develop a REST API using Vert.x Web
 - How to make use of *asynchronous development model*
 - How to use persistence such as *Redis* and *MySQL* with the help of Vert.x data access components

-- How to test your application
+This is the first part of Vert.x Blueprint.
 The code developed in this tutorial is available on [GitHub](https://github.com/sczyh30/vertx-blueprint-todo-backend/tree/master).

 ## Introduction to Vert.x